PMBio/limix-backup/README.md

 This approach is not as straightforward as the first one because it requires compilation of C/C++ and (potentially) Fortran code, and some understanding of dependency resolution is likely to be required.
-We provide bellow recipes for some popular Limix distributions.
+We provide bellow recipes for some popular Limix distributions, assuming you have the `wget` command line tool.

 - Ubuntu 15.10, 14.04, and 12.04